rclone/rclone/docs/content/crypt.md

 Cloud storage systems have limits on file name length and total path length which rclone is more likely to breach using "Standard" file name encryption.
-Where file names are less thn 156 characters in length issues should not be encountered, irrespective of cloud storage provider.
+Where file names are less than 156 characters in length issues should not be encountered, irrespective of cloud storage provider.